Herne Bay F.C.: History

 The club was established in 1886.
 The first league they played in was the East Kent League, before joining Division Two of the Kent League in 1896.
 They finished bottom of the division in 1896–97 and 1897–98, before returning to the East Kent League.
-They went on to win the East Kent League title four seasons in row between 1901–02 and 1905–06, before rejoining Division Two (East) of the Kent League in 1909.
+They went on to win the East Kent League title for four consecutive seasons between 1901–02 and 1905–06, before rejoining Division Two (East) of the Kent League in 1909.
 However, they left the league after a single season.
 They later folded in 1913.

 After reforming, Herne Bay joined Division Two of the Eastern Section of the Kent County League in 1934.
 They remained in the division until World War II, playing in the North Division in 1939–40 and the East Division in 1945–46, a season which saw them finish bottom of the table.
 They were then placed in the North Division in 1946–47, again finishing bottom, and continued in the division in 1947–48 until league reorganisation saw them placed in Division One for the 1948–49 season.
 In 1953 the club returned to Division Two of the Kent League after moving to their Winch's Field ground, although they were one of only two first teams playing in the division.